 Troublemakers

-Troublemakers is a French electronic music duo known for their signature blend of funk, hip-hop, and big beat.
-Hailing from Paris, the group achieved significant commercial success in the late 1990s and early 2000s, with their debut album certified platinum in France and spawning several major club hits.
+Troublemakers is a French hip-hop duo known for their gritty, sample-heavy production and socially conscious lyrics.
+Formed in the late 1990s, the group achieved significant commercial success in France, with their debut album certified platinum and spawning several hit singles.

 Early career